CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 What we have here:

 * An 'integer', a 'number', a 'datetime' and a boolean.
-These are all analogous to data types which you have learned about in javascript but there are sometimes subtle differences that you need to be wary of.
+These are all analogous to data types which you have learned about in javascript but there are sometimes subtle differences that you will eventually run in to.

 * For "paid" which is either yes or no - we have a default of 'no' - it's saying that if you insert data and don't specify 'paid' as a column when you INSERT data, it will assume you meant 'no'.